All posts

 In the weeks before your horse leaves, there are practical things worth getting in order:

 Request your horse's records.
-Feed sheets, vaccination records, farrier notes, any written health observations from the yard — make sure you have copies.
+Feed sheets, vaccination records, farrier notes, any written health observations from the yard: make sure you have copies.
 A good yard will have these readily available.
 An uncooperative one is confirming that you're making the right decision to leave.

 Settle any outstanding account.
 Ask for a final invoice before move-out day, not after.
 Disputes about the final payment are common, and having a clear, agreed figure in advance avoids most of them.

 Let your farrier and vet know the new address.
 Straightforward, but easy to forget.
+If the move takes you outside their travel radius, you'll need new providers before, not after, you arrive (more on that below).

 Moving day

 Walk the horse calmly onto the lorry without rushing.
-If your horse is a difficult loader, build that into the timing — give yourself an extra 30–45 minutes so the process doesn't become stressful for either of you under time pressure.
+If your horse is a difficult loader, build that into the timing; give yourself an extra 30–45 minutes so the process doesn't become stressful for either of you under time pressure.

 At the new yard, let the yard owner show you the routine rather than assuming it mirrors what you had before.
-Where the bedding is stored, how hay is distributed, what the morning feeding schedule is, who to call if something goes wrong overnight — this is all yard-specific and worth getting clear on day one, not when you need it.
+Where the bedding is stored, how hay is distributed, what the morning feeding schedule is, who to call if something goes wrong overnight: this is all yard-specific and worth getting clear on day one, not when you need it.

 If your horse is going out to turnout on arrival: ask about the herd dynamic first.
 Putting a new horse straight into an established field is a common cause of unnecessary injury.
-A good yard will have a sensible introduction protocol — a day or two in an adjacent field before the first turnout together is standard.
+A good yard will have a sensible introduction protocol; a day or two in an adjacent field before the first turnout together is standard.

 The settling-in period